Yiyun95788/global-gold-market/README.md

 - **docs/data/**\
   Contains datasets that used to contribute to the visualizations in this project.

+- **docs/images/**\
+  Contains images used in this project.

 - **docs/js/**\
   Contains JavaScript files.
   - Files: `home.js`, `paradox.js`, `history.js`, `transition.js`, `balance-text.js`, `vis2.js`, `balance.js`, `map-text.js`, `vis3.js`, `map.js`, `regime-text.js`, `regime.js`, `conclusion.js`

+ - **docs/json/**\
+   Contains all the JSON data.

 - **README.md**\
   The file that contains the project description and relevant information.

+## Code Structure

+### Our code
+- All files in `docs/css/` and `docs/js/`, `docs/index.html`, and the `index.html` at root were written by the team.

+### Libraries
+- D3.js: Main data visualization library used throughout for creating charts, maps, and interactive visualizations
+- fullPage.js: Used for creating the full-page scrolling effects
+- TopoJSON: Used for working with TopoJSON geographic data in the world map

 ## Data Sources & Citations
 ### Market News & Academic Research